Recurrence in the countable-space case

 \[ \mathbb{P}(X_n = x \textrm{ infinitely often} | X_0 = x) = 0\]

-The idea is to use the Markovian property, that if the probability of being visited once after the initial time is $q,$ then, the probability of having $m$ visits is $q^m,$ to deduce that, at the limit $m\rightarrow \infty,$ it is either zero or one, depending on whether $0 \leq q < 1$ or $q = 1.$
+Proof.
+The idea is to use the Markov property of the chain, that if the probability of being visited once after the initial time is $q,$ then, the probability of having $m$ visits is $q^m,$ to deduce that, at the limit $m\rightarrow \infty,$ it is either zero or one, depending on whether $0 \leq q < 1$ or $q = 1.$

 More precisely, we know that